minicpp/MiniJava-Compiler/README.md

 # MiniJava Compiler
 This is a real compiler that can translate the Minijava language into x86 Assembly language.
-It is written by Java.
-The compiler is designed to run onn Windows platform.
+The compiler is written in Java.
+It is designed to run on Windows platform.
 It should be able to run on windows XP/7/8/10.
 To make it run, all you need to have is a java runtime environment.